 Its territory includes lagoon areas of great natural interest: first and foremost, the 'Stagno di Cabras'.
 In the past, people used to go fishing with sharp-shaped boats, 'is fassonis', built with sun-dried marsh grasses, using the same technique used by the Phoenicians.
 It covers about 20 square kilometres, and is one of the largest in Europe protected by the Ramsar Convention.
 It is also home to the Mistras Lagoon, the 'Mare 'e Pauli' and 'Pauli 'e Sai' ponds.
 The latter has been designated a WWF protected area, due to the presence of the Sultan Chicken, an endangered species.
 Of all these ponds, the biggest tourist attraction is the pink flamingo, which can be seen from purpose-built walkways along the banks of the Cabras pond.

 In the southern part of the Sinis peninsula, there is a strip of land that ends in a sheer cliff, where the lighthouse of Capo San Marco is located.
-The sea around it offers interesting snorkelling and diving opportunities.
+The sea around it offers interesting spots for snorkelling and scuba diving.
 Starting from the village of San Giovanni di Sinis, one finds the famous ruins of the Phoenician city of Tharros.
 It is an open-air museum where you can mainly see what dates back to the period of Roman rule.

 Among the most important and interesting structures are the baths, the foundations of the temple and part of the area with the houses and workshops.
 Most of the artefacts found during the excavations can be seen at: